-Hospital Community Benefits after the ACA
+Hospital Community Benefits After the ACA: Present Posture, Future Challenges

 This report, published by the The Hilltop Institute’s Hospital Community Benefit Program, is the eighth report in a series, Hospital Community Benefits after the ACA, funded by the Robert Wood Johnson Foundation (RWJF) and the Kresge Foundation.
 The series began in January 2011 with The Emerging Federal Framework and has addressed important policy issues surrounding hospital community benefits.